Louis' Lunch: Reception

-The restaurant has been the subject of shows on "the Travel Channel, the Food Network, the History Channel and even Oprah."
+The restaurant has been featured on To Tell the Truth, the Travel Channel, the Food Network, the History Channel, and The Oprah Winfrey Show.
 On Travel Channel's Chowdown Countdown, Louis' Lunch was rated #1.
-Episode 10 of Burger Land, A Burger is Born, highlights the claim and history of Louis' Lunch.
-According to Raichlen's book, BBQ USA, patrons of Louis' Lunch include United States presidents George H. W. Bush and George W. Bush, Charles Lindbergh, and Artie Shaw.
+Episode 10 of Burger Land highlights the claim and history of Louis' Lunch.
+Steven Raichlen claims in BBQ USA that patrons of Louis' Lunch include United States presidents George H. W. Bush and George W. Bush, Charles Lindbergh, and Artie Shaw.
 Food & Wine's website named Louis' Lunch as one of the "Best Burgers in the U.S." Roadfood notes that it is an "essential stop on America's burger trail."

-Critics of the restaurant hinge on its dislike of condiments, particularly ketchup; customers who ask for it are ejected from the premises.
-In episode 10 of Burger Land, the "no ketchup" sign is visible hanging in the restaurant and an informative caption pops up to read "Yale students who try to sneak in ketchup are asked to leave."
-According to "American Food Roots," signage and an exchange of stories confirms the policy.
-Tom Gilbert wrote, "Louis’ Lunch is a very friendly place as long as you get with the program, which always has been about serving quality beef and making sure that nothing ruins or upstages it.
-As Jeff [Lassen] will tell you, that means no puffy, sweet bun, no well-done meat and no ketchup..."
-Both Connecticut Museum Quest and American Food Roots note the strong presence for the restaurant's way and Menuism goes so far as to note it the #2 of "the 5 Least Welcome Places for Ketchup."
-Even Esquire affirms, "You can get your hamburger sandwich topped with onions, tomato, and a squirt of Cheez-Wiz.
+Critics of the restaurant point to its dislike of condiments, particularly ketchup; customers who ask for it are ejected from the premises.
+In episode 10 of Burger Land, the "no ketchup" sign is visible hanging in the restaurant and an informative caption reads "Yale students who try to sneak in ketchup are asked to leave."
+Tom Gilbert writes, "Louis’ Lunch is a very friendly place as long as you get with the program, which always has been about serving quality beef and making sure that nothing ruins or upstages it.
+As Jeff [Lassen] will tell you, that means no puffy, sweet bun, no well-done meat and no ketchup."
+Connecticut Museum Quest ranks it as number 2 of "the 5 Least Welcome Places for Ketchup."
+Esquire notes, "You can get your hamburger sandwich topped with onions, tomato, and a squirt of Cheez-Wiz.
 Just don't ask for anything else."
-On the wall a sign reads "this is not Burger King you can't "have it your way."
-You get it my way or you can't have it."
+A sign in Louis' Lunch reads, "This is not Burger King.
+You don't get it your way.
+You take it my way, or you don't get the damn thing."